How Investors Can Grab Better Returns for Basic Materials Using the Zacks ESP Screener

 Most stocks, about 60%, fall into the #3 (Hold) category, and they are expected to perform in-line with the broader market.
 Stocks with a #2 (Buy) and #1 (Strong Buy) rating, or the top 15% and top 5% of stocks, respectively, should outperform the market, with Strong Buy stocks outperforming more than any other rank.

-The final step today is to look at a stock that meets our ESP qualifications.
-Commercial Metals (CMC) earns a #1 (Strong Buy) 29 days from its next quarterly earnings release on March 17, 2022, and its Most Accurate Estimate comes in at $1.37 a share.
+Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
+Nutrien (NTR) earns a #1 (Strong Buy) right now and its Most Accurate Estimate sits at $2.32 a share, just 19 days from its upcoming earnings release on February 16, 2022.

-CMC has an Earnings ESP figure of 26.85%, which, as explained above, is calculated by taking the percentage difference between the $1.37 Most Accurate Estimate and the Zacks Consensus Estimate of $1.08.
-Commercial Metals is one of just a large database of stocks with positive ESPs.
-These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+Nutrien's Earnings ESP sits at 0.36%, which, as explained above, is calculated by taking the percentage difference between the $2.32 Most Accurate Estimate and the Zacks Consensus Estimate of $2.31.
+NTR is also part of a large group of stocks that boast a positive ESP.
+All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported